A red graphic icon of the THC warning label which is included on all legal cannabis products in Colorado.

 Keep your record clean, because driving high can lead to a DUI.

 Just like driving drunk, driving high is illegal.
 Not only could it land you a DUI, but it could also seriously hurt you and other people on the road.
-Marijuana affects your reaction time, judgment and depth perception, which makes it more dangerous to get behind the wheel.
+Cannabis affects your reaction time, judgment and depth perception, which makes it more dangerous to get behind the wheel.
 DUIs are also expensive and can cost thousands of dollars in legal fees.
 You may also spend a lot of hours in court, which could lead to court-appointed community service, probation or possibly even jail.

 Your job is too important to get high.